sonha/leavebot/README.md

 - Python 3.8 or higher (tested with Python 3.9.6)
 - Google Sheets with "Nhân sự" (employee) and "Raw" (leave records) sheets
+- **Google Sheets API enabled** in your Google Cloud project
 - Telegram bot token from [@BotFather](https://t.me/BotFather)
-- Google service account credentials
+- Google service account credentials with access to your spreadsheet

 ## Installation